-[this is also why drugs are cheaper in other countries.
+This is also why drugs are cheaper in other countries.
 Prices are artificially lowered through agreements with those countries single payer systems.
 This should explain why the pharmaceutical companies don’t want to you to import Canadian drugs into the US.
 At some point they will simply stop providing the medication at reduced prices, since they can no longer profit from it’s production.
-Profit is why anyone engages in business in the first place, and healthcare is a business.]
+Profit is why anyone engages in business in the first place, and healthcare is a business.

 The one thing Moore got correct in Sicko was the scathing criticism of the current health insurance system.
 Once again, he missed the real culprit.
 Government regulation has created the current health insurance system.
-HMO, PPO, etc; just more three letter acronyms for government created systems.
+HMO, PPO, etc. Just more three letter acronyms for government created systems.
 If you agree to be covered by an HMO, then they, like the government in other countries, tell you who can treat you and for what.

 I love the fact that he spent so much time in Europe.
 What a beacon of economic health France and the other European economies are.
 I also love the way he never addresses how much they pay in taxes for the lavish services provided.
 Sadly, it’s not that much more than we do here in the US for the lack of services that we have.
 That doesn’t mean we should pay more for better service.
 Logic should dictate that we demand to pay less, and provide our own ‘safety net’.

-Let’s make something clear here; we are not Kaiser Permanente (Moore’s whipping boy of choice) In fact, the health care industry itself is not Kaiser Permanente.
+Let’s make something clear here; we are not Kaiser Permanente (Moore’s whipping boy of choice) In fact, the healthcare industry itself is not Kaiser Permanente.
 Based on the criminal behavior documented concerning Kaiser Permanente, I would think there would be charges filed somewhere against them.
 But then, their behavior is regulated and endorsed by the government.
 The same government that Moore thinks we should hand over the rest of healthcare to.

 Only a dedicated socialist, like Micheal Moore, would consider it an indictment that we provide healthcare to prisoners, people held against their will (and as far as Gitmo detainees are concerned, held without charges) prisoners have no ability to provide for themselves, while citizens of the US do without healthcare; and, of course, the Cuban government bent over backward at Moore’s request to treat his boatload of sick people.
 What a media coup that is.
-Cuba heals the sick overlooked by America’s evil capitalist system; especially the neglected Ground Zero workers.
+Cuba heals the sick overlooked by America’s evil capitalist system.
+Especially the neglected Ground Zero workers.

-[My sister spent several years at Ground Zero, helping with the clean up effort.
-She, along with thousands of others still suffer from the after effects of being exposed to the air around Ground Zero; health problems that the government still denies has anything to do with working at Ground Zero.
+My sister spent several years at Ground Zero, helping with the clean up effort.
+She, along with thousands of others still suffer from the after effects of being exposed to the air around Ground Zero.
+Health problems that the government still denies has anything to do with working at Ground Zero.
 The government has lead the way towards disenfranchising those heroes of Ground Zero.
-The insurance companies are simply following the government’s lead, just like they always have.]
+The insurance companies are simply following the government’s lead, just like they always have.

-Except, of course, that the system might be evil, but it most certainly isn’t capitalist.
+Except that the system might be evil, but it most certainly isn’t capitalist.
 All of the government managed systems are no different from the fascist corporatism of Il Duce‘s Italy; just another variant of socialism.
 Yes, the system currently in place is already a compromise.
 See how well it’s working?
 Don’t you want more of the same?

 I’d like to speak for a significant portion of America’s uninsured.
 We don’t want universal health care.
 Some of us are uninsured by choice.
 The cost of insurance outweighs the benefit provided by insurance.
 (The only way the cost is justifiable is if a family member has some long term expensive-to-treat disease, and then the insurance company disallows coverage based on some obscure clause in the policy.
 I have seen this happen before) Forcing us to contribute to a universal system through a greater tax burden will simply drive us further into poverty.
 We want the freedom to choose what we want insured, and to get the same tax benefits as any other insurance provider.
 We want to negotiate prices directly with our doctors and hospitals, and we want the choice to remain uninsured if we deem it necessary.